asalineroj/Slack-function-OAuth/README.md

 ### `manifest.ts`

 The [app manifest](https://api.slack.com/automation/manifest) contains the app's configuration.
-This file defines attributes like app name and description.
+This file defines attributes like app name and description, it is where we have added the new OAuth provider information.

 ### `slack.json`